spiside/pdb-tutorial/README.md

 import pdb; pdb.set_trace()
 ```

-The method [`set_trace()`](https://docs.python.org/3/library/pdb.html#pdb.set_trace) hard codes a breakpoint at the line you place
+The method [`set_trace()`](https://docs.python.org/3/library/pdb.html#pdb.set_trace) hard codes a breakpoint
-it the command.
-Let's try it now by opening up the `main.py` file and adding the breakpoint on line 8:
+where the method was called.
+Let's try it now by opening up the `main.py` file and adding the breakpoint
+on line 8:

 `file: main.py`
 ```python